Breaks Interstate Park: Activities

 The park provides hiking trails, as well as fishing, paddle boating, canoeing, and hydro biking on Laurel Lake, and white-water rafting on the Russell Fork.
-Rock climbing with sandstone similar to the nearby New River Gorge.
-A lodge, cottages and a campground are available.
+Rock climbers encounter sandstone similar to the nearby New River Gorge.
+A lodge, cottages, and a campground are available.
 The park has a visitor center with exhibits on the area's historical and natural features, a conference center with restaurant, and an amphitheater.
 Elk viewing opportunities are available through seasonal guided bus tours of the areas where the Rocky Mountain elk was introduced as a replacement for the extinct Eastern elk.